Hranice (Cheb District)

 Hranice (/cs/; Roßbach) is a town in Cheb District in the Karlovy Vary Region of the Czech Republic.
 It has about 2,100 inhabitants.
+The town is located in the Fichtel Mountains on the border with Germany and is the westermost town of the Czech Republic.

+Hranice was probably founded at the turn of the 12th and 13th centuries.
+For almost 500 years, it was owned by the noble Zedtwitz family.

 Administrative division

 Hranice consists of four municipal parts (in brackets population according to the 2021 census):